affloud/duda-coupons/README.md

-# Duda Free Trial, Coupon Codes and Offers
+# Duda Coupon Codes, Discount Deals & Offer 2025

 Duda is a website builder made for people who build websites for others — like agencies, freelancers, and small businesses.
 It helps users create fast, good-looking websites without writing code.
 You can manage clients, build sites quickly, and even add your own branding if you're working with a team.